hmenzagh/rmpp-entware/README.md

 ## Installation

-Follow these steps to install reMarkable Entware on your device.
+Follow these steps to install RMPP Entware on your device.

 ### Step 1: Connect Your reMarkable